tartley/tartley.github.io/posts/til-git-when-to-use-three-dots-vs-two.md

 <!--
-.. title: Git: When to use three dots vs two
+.. title: TIL: When to use three dots vs two in Git
 .. slug: git-when-to-use-three-dots-vs-two
 .. date: 2015-08-25 11:51:30-05:00
-.. tags: geek,version-control,git,terminal
+.. tags: til,geek,version-control,git,terminal
-.. link:
-.. description:
-.. type: text
 -->